Christelle97431/Calculator/README.md

 # Calculator
-1 day 1 project to learn about Python and Flask
+1 day 1 project to learn about Python and tkinter

 ## General Information
 Application that allows you to create the interface of a calculator and its mathematical operations without using the exec or eval methods.